Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 pnpm why webpack

-# Verify symlink targets
+# Inspect the actual symlink targets

-ls -la node_modules/@internal/
+ls -la node_modules/@repo/

 packages/

-├── @internal/api/ # dependsOn: @internal/types
+├── @repo/utils/ # dependsOn: @repo/types

 Common Pitfalls